 2. Manage The Big Leap

-The jump to secondary is a big one — your child has to manage and cope with seven or more subjects.
+For your Secondary 1 child, the jump from primary school to secondary school can be daunting — your child has to manage and cope with seven or more subjects.

 Hence, the immediate challenge here is time management.